 Commonly mistaken for the silverfish is the firebrat (Thermobia domestica).
 Though not the same species, proper identification can be difficult.
 Silverfish are solid silver while firebrats are mottled grayish orange and have more hair.
 Luckily for you, disposal methods are nearly identical.
 All of the advice given in this article will also work for getting rid of firebrats with the exception of heat.
 The warmer you make it, the better firebrats like it.
 By cooling the infested area to 60°F or lower, egg production of both species can be seriously slowed or even stopped.

 Reduce humidity.
 Water is the key element for silverfish survival.
 Ventilate attics and basements.
 Invest in dehumidifiers and fans.
+Something like the Eva-dry at Amazon may work, but you’ll want to probably get something a bit larger if you’re going whole-home instead of closet or bathroom.
 Remove water sources.
 Replace or fix leaky pipes and faucets.
 Close shower curtains completely.
 If you don’t have to worry about pets or children getting into it, place silica gel in corners, holes, cracks, and in the cupboard under the sink.

 Sanitation.
 Silverfish are able to live up to a year without food.
 Be sure to sweep, vacuum, or mop diligently.
 Silverfish eat cereal grains, starches, and anything else they can find.
 They also eat paper, paper sizing, and book glue, so keep papers, magazines, and books in containers with tight lids.
 Cotton, silk, and linen are also tasty, so pick up the laundry and pay attention to what your rugs are made of.
 Get rid of mold, too; it’s also on the menu.